ldenisey/openscad-projects/README.rst

 Extra
 -----

 To ease developments with OpenSCAD, you can try the `IntelliJ OpenSCAD plugin <https://plugins.jetbrains.com/plugin/11198-openscad-language-support>`_.
+It handles formatting, syntax highlighting, code completion, rendering and STL file generation with OpenSCAD.